LearnWeb3DAO/Re-Entrancy/README.md

       await tx.wait();

       balanceETH = await provider.getBalance(_goodContract.address);
-      // Balance of the GoodContract's address is zero know expect(balanceETH).to.equal(BigNumber.from("0"));
+      // Balance of the GoodContract's address is zero now expect(balanceETH).to.equal(BigNumber.from("0"));
     });
   });